yoyothai00/aws-security-labs-bkk/Module-5/Security-Automation/CustomConfigRule-Automation/lab_guide.md

 * Use Python 3.6 as a runtime
 * Select the Lambda Role **LambdaConfigRole** which you created earlier.

-When you are ready, add the following code:
+When you are ready, add the following code (Make sure that SNS_TOPIC is correct):

 ```